Home Mains Bacalhau à Brás with Olives and Paprika

 hours

-Bacalhau à Brás with Olives and Paprika is a savory Portuguese dish that combines flaked salt cod with crispy potatoes, aromatic onions, and garlic.
+Bacalhau à Brás with Olives and Paprika is a savory Portuguese-inspired dish that combines flaked salt cod with crispy potatoes, aromatic onions, and garlic.
 It is enriched with smoky paprika and tangy olives, all bound together by softly scrambled eggs and garnished with fresh parsley.

 Ingredients